KDE/digikam-doc/setup_application/miscs_settings.rst

 The editorial changes done through the right sidebar can be quietly applied by digiKam when setting the **Do not confirm when applying changes in the right sidebar** option.
 Otherwise the changes must be applied by pressing the **Apply changes** button.

-The option **Show only face tags for assigning names in people sidebar** will restrict people tree-view contents to face tags where the name property is set.
+The option **Show only face tags for assigning names in people sidebar** will restrict people tree-view contents to face tags available when you assign a name to an **Unconfirmed** face.
+If you want to learn more details about face management, take a look to :ref:`this section of the manual <people_view>`.

 The option **Expand current tree item with a single mouse click** allows to customize how the mouse button will be used to expand a nested album branch.